Climate change in the United States: Droughts

 A 2006 study suggested that drought conditions appear to be worsening in the southwest while improving in the northeast.
 In the years 2000–2021 the southwestern North American megadrought persisted.
 Climate change increased temperature, reduced the amount of precipitation, decreased snowpack and increased the ability of air to soak humidity, helping to create arid conditions.
 As of 2021 the drought was the most severe in the last 500 years.
 As of 30 June 2021 61% of continental USA were in drought conditions.
 Demand for water and cooling rose.
 In June 2021 water restrictions entered into force in California.
+A 2007 peer-reviewed study found that climate-induced droughts in regions like California have already caused observable ecological disruptions, including reduced plant productivity, altered species distributions, and increased mortality in amphibians and small mammals.
 Climate change is responsible for 50% of the severity of the drought in California.
 Water restrictions are expected to expand on many states in the US west, farmers are already affected.
 In San Francisco a hydropower plant can stop work due to lack of water.

 A study published in Nature Climate Change concluded that 2000–2021 was the driest 22-year period in southwestern North America since at least 800 CE.
 One of the study's researchers said that, without climate change, the drought would probably have ended in 2005.
 42% of the megadrought's severity is said to be attributable to temperature rise as a result of climate change, with 88% of the area being drought-stricken.
-In 2020-2021, the Colorado River, feeding seven states, shrank to the lowest two-year average in more than a century of record keeping.
+In 2020–2021, the Colorado River, feeding seven states, shrank to the lowest two-year average in more than a century of record keeping.